felixlopz/hubrise-test-task/content/apps/ikentoo/en/overview.md

 ## Description

-iKentoo Bridge is an app developed by HubRise that allows the communication between HubRise and the iKentoo iPad POS via its Web API. iKentoo Bridge can forward any order from HubRise to the POS.
+iKentoo Bridge is an app developed by HubRise that allows the communication between HubRise and the iKentoo POS.

+iKentoo Bridge can forward any order from HubRise to iKentoo.
 These orders could come from online ordering solutions, self-ordering kiosks, online food ordering and delivery platforms or any other such solution connected to your HubRise account.

 iKentoo Bridge also provides a user interface to see the requests sent to the POS and responses received.
 For more technical details about API requests and related responses, see the [HubRise documentation](/docs/hubrise-logs/).